AnthonysWebLLC/CodingStandards/README.md

  1. Also document how exclusion file patterns work (I think we have them for vendors folder).
 Perhaps in a new DOCUMENTATION.md
  1. Also allow wildcards?
  1. Add a few defaults like WEBROOT/js/vendors and WEBROOT/css/vendors (or is if /js/Vendors?)
+ 1. Also a forced inclusions list probably (We sometimes want to check vendor code too -- can we make a pre-commit on a submodule work or.... perhaps could make CS work as submodule of submodule?
+Hrmmm feels tricky)
 1. Link to documentation online for the standards
 1. Proofread, spellcheck, cleanup, etc all instructions here
 1. Make README.md here more concise